runandJUMP99/vtt-drag-and-drop/README.md

 Lastly, not only do I have 3 years of professional programming experience, I am self-taught, and also have 5 years of work from home experience, so docs don't scare me!💪

 Thanks again for your time, and hope to hear from you soon!

+npm i
+npm run dev

+Have fun dragging and dropping!